cddeal12/Homework-10-Employee-Summary/README.md

 IGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, A RISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-<a name="contributing"><a>
-### Contributing Instructions
-After running the app, simply answer the prompts as they appear in the console.
-When you are prompted with a choice, use the arrow keys to select your choice and press enter to confirm it.

-<a name="testing"><a>
-### Testing Instructions

 <a name="questions"><a>
 ### Questions
-Please direct questions to my github account, cddeal12 found at [https://github.com/cddeal12](https://github.com/cddeal1 2)
-Alternatively you can reach me by email at cddeal12@gmail.com
+Please direct questions to my github account, cddeal12 found at [https://github.com/cddeal12](https://github.com/cddeal12) Alternatively you can reach me by email at cddeal12@gmail.com